 Understanding Early Check-In and Late Checkout Fees

-Flexible timing can be worth paying for, but only when the extra room time costs less than the stress, storage, transportation, or work disruption it prevents.
+Flexible timing is valuable when the cost is lower than the storage, transportation, lost sleep, missed work, or family disruption it prevents.

 Note: Optional does not mean free.
-If staff quote a fee and you accept the service, the charge can appear on your final folio.
+Once you accept a quoted timing add-on, the approved charge may appear on your final folio.

 Why Hotels Charge for Flexibility